 For families, Munich is also incredibly user-friendly.
 It’s easy to get around on foot, but the S-Bahn and U-Bahn subway systems, plus a wide network of trams, are efficient and inexpensive.
-Hotels are affordable for Europe and traditional Bavarian cuisine suits little ones (what child doesn’t like basketball-size soft pretzels?).
+Hotels are affordable for Europe and traditional Bavarian cuisine suits little ones (what child doesn’t like enormous soft pretzels?).
 Although 72 hours is really just scratching the surface, with smart planning it’s possible to pack in the highlights.

 The picturesque Old Town is a perfect starting point for Munich sightseeing.
 Although most of it was destroyed in World War II, it was faithfully rebuilt in the aftermath and today looks much as it did in past centuries.
 Compact and simple to navigate, it’s the best spot in the city to stroll and soak up the mellow atmosphere.

 One of the easiest ways to immerse kids in the unique culture of a new place is to visit its neighborhood markets.
 Munich’s excellent Viktualienmarkt, right in the heart of town, has nearly 150 stalls selling cheeses, meats, breads, produce, jams, honey, flowers and much more.
 Although the market is open year-round, it’s a treat to go in spring, when the stalls brim with spargel (the local white asparagus so prized that restaurants theme entire menus around it).